Thyroid Cancer: A Comprehensive Guide and The Top 6 Ways To Prevent ItMay 1, 2017

-The thought process behind adrenal fatiguing has led people to take and treat cortisol as a medicine, which seems logical enough.
+The thought process behind adrenal fatigue has led people to take and treat cortisol as a medicine.
 If the problem was that you had too low cortisol, more cortisol should make you feel better – and it just might.

 - Digestive problems

 - Mood changes

 Dr. Jeffries claimed that all of these people were dealing with too little cortisol.
 He suggested that since most adults make between 25 to 30 milligrams of cortisol.
 It would be safe to give cortisol at lower doses than that.